Shirley Bear

-Shirley Bear (born May 16, 1936) is a Tobique First Nation artist, traditional herbalist, poet, and activist.
-She is an original member of the Wabanaki language group of New Brunswick.
+Shirley Bear (May 16, 1936 – November 19, 2022) was a Wolastoqiyik artist, traditional herbalist, poet, and activist from Tobique First Nation, part of the Wabanaki Confederacy.

 Background

-The daughter of Susan Paul-Bear and Noel Bear Jr., she was born on the Negootgook reserve in New Brunswick, attended the Collège Maillet in Saint-Basile and went on to study photography and painting in New Hampshire.
-In 1968, she received a Ford Foundation fellowship.
+The daughter of Susan Paul-Bear and Noel Bear Jr., she was born in Neqotkuk in New Brunswick, and studied photography and painting at the Whistler House Museum and the Boston Museum.
+In 1969, she received a Ford Foundation fellowship.

+In 1996, Bear moved to Vancouver, British Columbia, where she lived for ten years and served important roles in several major institutions: Cultural Advisor to the British Columbia Institute of Technology; First Nations Advisor at Emily Carr Institute of Art and Design; and Resident Elder for First Nations House of Learning at the University of British Columbia.

 Artistry

 Her work has appeared in exhibitions at the Clement Cormier Gallery in Moncton, at the Université Saint-Louis in Edmundston, as well as in group exhibitions in Canada and the United States.
 In 2011, the Beaverbrook Art Gallery organized a major retrospective exhibition called Nekt wikuhpon ehpit — Once there lived a woman, The Painting, Poetry and Politics of Shirley Bear (curated by Terry Graff).
-Her work is included in the collections of the National Indian Art Centre, the Beaverbrook Art Gallery, Carleton University, First Nations House of Learning at the University of British Columbia, the University of Moncton, and the Canadian Museum of History's permanent collection.
+Her work is included in the collections of the Indigenous Art Centre, the Beaverbrook Art Gallery, Carleton University Art Gallery, Burnaby Art Gallery, First Nations House of Learning at the University of British Columbia, the University of Moncton, and the Canadian Museum of History's permanent collection.

 Works held at the New Brunswick Art Bank include Crane Woman, Abenaki Woman, and Moose with a Woman's Spirit.

-In 1990, she was curator for a touring exhibition of art by native women, Changers: A Spiritual Renaissance.
+In 1990, she was curator for the ground-breaking national touring exhibition, Changers: A Spiritual Renaissance, which was the first exhibition of First Nations women artists to have been curated by a First Nations woman.

-She was the subject of a short National Film Board film Minqwon Minqwon by Catherine Martin which was produced in 1990.
-Bear advocates for work to be done in attaining the peaceful existence that existed between men and women in North America before the arrival of the Europeans.
+She was the subject of Minqwon Minqwon, a short NFB film by Catherine Martin produced in 1990.

 Advocacy

-Shirley Bear has been a longtime advocate for the rights of Indigenous women.
+Shirley Bear was a longtime advocate for Indigenous and women's rights in Canada.
 In 1980, Bear became involved with the Tobique Women's Group, starting with activities at the Big Cove Reserve involving the unjust treatment of single mothers and housing.
-Later in the year, Bear was invited the Tobique Women's Group to participate in a meeting of Aboriginal women interested in establishing a political body that would represent Indigenous women from the Canadian province of New Brunswick.
+Later that year, Bear was invited by the Tobique Women's Group to participate in a meeting of Indigenous women interested in establishing a political body that would represent Indigenous women from the Canadian province of New Brunswick.
+As part of the Tobique Women's Group, Bear was at the forefront of a long campaign that eventually resulted in Bill C-31, an amendment to the Indian Act in 1985 that ended over one hundred years of legislated sexual discrimination against Indigenous women.